onesaitplatform/onesaitplatform-web-template/README.md

 In order to carry out the installation it is necessary to have the **ODS library** token.
 Since this library is not open source.
 To obtain it, contact those responsible for the platform through email support@onesaitplatform.com.

-The **conf folder** contains the json files, to be able to create the centralized configuration and internationalization.
+The **config folder** contains the json files, to be able to create the centralized configuration and internationalization.

 The **Node version** to use is **v16.20.2**.